Peace to the Gods and Goddesses of the foundation;

 With gender consciousness there is a united sisterhood of individual feminists all standing against a male dominated patriarchy in which women are controlled and abused second class citizens.

-The problem is that as the only line of march is that against male domination there has erupted many factors within the ranks: some are eco-feminists, some are black feminists (or womanists), some are radical feminists, some are liberal feminists, some are Marxist feminists, some are cyber-feminists, some are anarcha-feminists, and some are post-feminists.
+The problem is that as the only line of march is that against male domination there has erupted many factions within the ranks: some are eco-feminists, some are Black feminists (or womanists), some are radical feminists, some are liberal feminists, some are Marxist feminists, some are cyber-feminists, some are anarcha-feminists, and some are post-feminists.